 The Maryland Freedom Swim makes swimmer safety the most important component of the event.
 We will have a number of safety kayakers and safety boats out on the course with us to ensure swimmer safety at all times.
 All boats are able to communicate via both hand held and ship to shore radios.
 All swimmers are required to follow specific procedures to participate in the event.
 These procedures are designed to protect swimmers from injury and will be enforced by the Safety Director.

 This race might be one of the most unique open water swimming events because of the opportunity for spectators to watch the swimmers throughout the course.
 Within walking distance from the registration/finish line is the Bill Burton Fishing Pier.
 While swimmers are between the two bridges, spectators are encouraged to walk along the fishing pier and cheer for the athletes.
 Kids are also encouraged to enjoy the playground on-site at the registration/finish line area.

-At registration all racers will receive several items including a uniquely colored swim cap indicating which starting wave the swimmer is in, a Technical T-Shirt with the Maryland Freedom Swim logo on it, a gear bag that your pre-race equipment can be stored in and delivered to the finish line for you, and other giveaways from our sponsors.
+At registration all racers will receive several items including a swim cap , a Technical T-Shirt with the Maryland Freedom Swim logo on it, a gear bag that your pre-race equipment can be stored in and delivered to the finish line for you, and other giveaways from our sponsors.

 After registration each participant will be sent an athlete guide.
 This guide will explain all of the event details including parking, registration, shuttles, swim start, swimmer rules, and everything else you’ll need for race day.
 This guide will be sent out in early May 2020.
 Most of the information in the 2019 Athlete Guide is the same.